Backward Oversmoothing: why is it hard to train deep Graph Neural Networks?: Preliminaries

 \section{Preliminaries}

-\paragraph{Notations.} The norm $\norm{\cdot}_2$ is the euclidean norm for vectors and spectral norm (max singular value) for matrices.
+\paragraph{Notations.} The norm $\norm{\cdot} = \norm{\cdot}_2$ is the euclidean norm for vectors and spectral norm (max singular value) for matrices.
 The norm $\norm{\cdot}_F$ is the Frobenius norm.
-The sign $\lesssim$ is an upper bound up to a multiplicative constant that does not involve the graph size $n$ or the number of layers $L$.
+The sign $\lesssim$ is an upper bound up to a multiplicative constant that does not involve the number of layers $L$.
 For $A$ and $B$ of the same size, $A\odot B$ is the Hadamard (element-wise) product.